cimryan/teslausb/README.md

 * SFTP/rsync: [Instructions](doc/SetupRSync.md)
 * **Experimental:** Google Drive, Amazon S3, DropBox, Microsoft OneDrive: [Instructions](doc/SetupRClone.md)

-### Set up the USB storage functionality
+### Optional: Allocate SD Card Storage
-1. Indicate how much, as a percentage, of the drive you want to allocate to recording dashcam footage by running this command:
+Indicate how much, as a percentage, of the drive you want to allocate to recording dashcam footage by running this command:
     ```
     export campercent=<number>
     ```
     For example, using `export campercent=100` would allocate 100% of the space to recording footage from your car, and would not create a separate music partition. `export campercent=50` would allocate half of the space for a dashcam footage drive and allocates the other half to for a music storage drive.
+If you don't set this, the script will allocate 90% of the total space to the dashcam by default.

+### Optional: Configure push notification via Pushover
-1. If you'd like to receive a text message when your Pi finishes archiving clips follow these [Instructions](doc/ConfigureNotificationsForArchive.md).
+If you'd like to receive a text message when your Pi finishes archiving clips follow these [Instructions](doc/ConfigureNotificationsForArchive.md).

+### Set up the USB storage functionality
 1. Run these commands:
     ```
     wget https://raw.githubusercontent.com/cimryan/teslausb/master/setup/pi/setup-teslausb